gem/oq-engine/doc/scenario-from-shakemap.md

 around ~500 effective sites.
 Computing a correlation matrix of size 500 x 500 is feasible, so the risk computation can be performed.
-Clearly in situations in which the number of hazard sites is too large, approximations will have to be made, like neglecting the spatial or cross correlation effects.
+Clearly in situations in which the number of hazard sites is too large, approximations will have to be made, such as neglecting the spatial or cross correlation effects, or using a larger `region_grid_spacing`.

 By default the engine tries to compute both the spatial correlation and the cross correlation between different intensity measure types.
 For each kind